 HRH Prince Christian Valdemar Henri Jean, born on 15 October 2005, HRH Princess Isabella Henrietta Ingrid Margrethe, born on 21 April 2007, HRH Prince Vincent Frederik Minik Alexander and HRH Princess Josephine Sophia Ivalo Mathilda, twins born on 8 January 2011.

-The Crown Prince attended Krebs' Skole during the years 1974-1981, from 1974-1976 as a private pupil at Amalienborg Palace and at Krebs' Skole from the third grade.
-In the period 1982-1983, the Crown Prince was a boarder at École des Roches in Normandy, France.
+The Crown Prince attended Krebs' Skole during the years 1974-1981, from 1974-1976 as a private pupil at Amalienborg and at Krebs' Skole from the third grade.
+In the period 1982-1983, The Crown Prince was a boarder at École des Roches in Normandy, France.

-In 1986, Crown Prince Frederik graduated from the upper secondary school of Øregaard Gymnasium, and in 1995, he graduated from the University of Aarhus with a MSc (political science).
-In connection with these studies, Crown Prince Frederik studied political science at Harvard University, USA from 1992 to 1993.
+In 1986, The Crown Prince graduated from the upper secondary school of Øregaard Gymnasium, and in 1995, His Royal Highness graduated from the University of Aarhus with a MSc (political science).
+In connection with these studies, The Crown Prince studied political science at Harvard University, USA from 1992 to 1993.

 The Crown Prince served at the Danish UN Mission in New York in 1994 and was posted to the Royal Danish Embassy in Paris as First Secretary of Embassy from October 1998 to October 1999.

 The Crown Prince has been educated primarily within the defence, where His Royal Highness has completed several basic and active educational courses.

 The Crown Prince’s military education began in 1986 in the Queen’s Life Guard Regiment.
 In 1988, His Royal Highness was appointed as a lieutenant of the reserve.
 After obtaining that rank, The Crown Prince became a platoon commander in the Royal Danish Hussar Guard Regiment in 1988.
 In 1989, The Crown Prince was appointed as a first lieutenant of the reserve.